ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
-Cracking Interviews with JavaScript Design Patterns  - <a href="https://javascript.plainenglish.io/cracking-interviews-with-javascript-design-patterns-17da2298aed7?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Real-Time Chat App with WebSockets in JavaScript - <a href="https://medium.com/@currun95/building-a-real-time-chat-app-with-websockets-in-javascript-4ed16a5677ac?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `StackSnacker`**
+✍️ **posted by `Currun`**

-<blockquote>Some JavaScript design patterns that will make you kill it on your next interview
+<blockquote>My Deep Dive into Real-Time Communication Using Node.js, Express, and Socket.IO
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Scaling Frontend Performance with JavaScript Task Queues - <a href="https://medium.com/illumination/scaling-frontend-performance-with-javascript-task-queues-e41ecdadc1f5?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+25 JavaScript Shortcuts That Will Make You a Code Wizard - <a href="https://habtesoft.medium.com/25-javascript-shortcuts-that-will-make-you-a-code-wizard-8c2be1cbee53?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mohsin Abro`**
+✍️ **posted by `habtesoft`**

-<blockquote>How I Optimized UI Responsiveness by Managing Heavy Computations Like a Pro
+<blockquote>JavaScript, at its core, is designed for flexibility and expressiveness.
+Over the years, with the evolution of ECMAScript standards (ES6…
-Continue reading on ILLUMINATION »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-Why is JavaScript the Backbone of Modern Web Applications? - <a href="https://maheshjtp.medium.com/why-is-javascript-the-backbone-of-modern-web-applications-1193a46b15ec?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Getters and Setters in JavaScript and Data Privacy: A Beginner-Friendly Guide - <a href="https://medium.com/@Alex_on_Tech/getters-and-setters-in-javascript-and-data-privacy-a-beginner-friendly-guide-9bb2903031fd?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mahesh Sharma`**
+✍️ **posted by `Alexander Maina`**

-<blockquote>Introduction to JavaScript
+<blockquote>If you’re just getting comfortable with JavaScript, you’ve probably learned how to define objects and work with their properties.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Why Java Still Rules the Tech World in Silicon Valley - <a href="https://medium.com/@swabhab.panigrahi/why-java-still-rules-the-tech-world-in-silicon-valley-3590a669e477?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The 7 Actually Asked JavaScript Interview Questions in 2025 - <a href="https://levelup.gitconnected.com/the-7-actually-asked-javascript-interview-questions-in-2025-193a0d7b2faa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Swabhab Swarup Panigrahi`**
+✍️ **posted by `Arnold Gunter`**

-<blockquote>If you’ve ever walked through a coworking space in San Jose or overheard a conversation in a Palo Alto coffee shop, you’d probably assume…
+<blockquote>Beyond map(), closures and “===”
-Continue reading on Medium »</blockquote>
+Continue reading on Level Up Coding »</blockquote>

 <h3>5.
-JavaScript Hoisting: From Confusion to Clarity — A Developer’s Guide to var, let, and const - <a href="https://medium.com/@reactjsbd/javascript-hoisting-from-confusion-to-clarity-a-developers-guide-to-var-let-and-const-359d40e061e0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How JavaScript Became the Language I Never Planned to Love — But Now Can’t Live Without - <a href="https://medium.com/@kainatnafees/how-javascript-became-the-language-i-never-planned-to-love-but-now-cant-live-without-c185a57eec88?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Noor Mohamad`**
+✍️ **posted by `Kainat Nafees`**

-<blockquote>Understanding the mysterious behavior that trips up even experienced developers
+<blockquote>From chaotic callbacks to real-time web apps, my JavaScript journey went from frustrating to full-on obsession.
+I’ll be honest: my first…
 Continue reading on Medium »</blockquote>

 <h3>6.
-System Design: Building TikTok-Style Video Feed for 100 Million Users - <a href="https://medium.com/@javaScriptwithvinay/system-design-building-tiktok-style-video-feed-for-100-million-users-f32f75564d07?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Modular Frontend Architecture with JavaScript - <a href="https://python.plainenglish.io/building-a-modular-frontend-architecture-with-javascript-34926e4b5107?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `JavaScript With Vinay`**
+✍️ **posted by `Mohsin Abro`**

-<blockquote>Craft a Scalable, Snappy Video Platform Like a Pro
+<blockquote>How I Designed a Scalable Component-Based System That Can Handle Anything You Throw at It
-Continue reading on Medium »</blockquote>
+Continue reading on Python in Plain English »</blockquote>

 <h3>7.
-From Frustration to Flow: How I Built My Own JavaScript Dev Toolkit for Real-World Web Apps - <a href="https://medium.com/@maximilianoliver25/from-frustration-to-flow-how-i-built-my-own-javascript-dev-toolkit-for-real-world-web-apps-379aa28cad4f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+JavaScript: The  Unstoppable Force Powering the  Digital Era - <a href="https://reniyal.medium.com/javascript-the-unstoppable-force-powering-the-digital-era-11fd9234ff91?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Maximilian Oliver`**
+✍️ **posted by `Reniyal`**

-<blockquote>After years of hacking together UIs and fighting with state management, I decided to build a modular JavaScript setup that could scale…
+<blockquote>JavaScript isn’t just another 💬 programming language — it’s the ❤️ heartbeat of the 📲 digital age.
+It powers the vast majority of the…
 Continue reading on Medium »</blockquote>

-<h3>8.
-What’s New in ECMAScript 2025 for JavaScript Developers - <a href="https://javascript.plainenglish.io/whats-new-in-ecmascript-2025-for-javascript-developers-b7f8c98ca32e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**

-<blockquote>JavaScript continues to evolve every year, and ECMAScript 2025 (ES2025) is bringing some exciting new features that will make our lives as…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>